skip to main content

 Why you should trust us

-Our sports experts have been following the National Women’s Soccer League for over a decade.
-With the league’s evolving TV partnerships and streaming options, we dedicated countless hours to researching and testing the best ways to watch live and on-demand NWSL games.
-We based our viewing recommendations on key factors such as game counts, pricing, and overall ease of use.
+Our CableTV.com Sports Editor, Taylor Kujawa, has been following the National Women’s Soccer League for over a decade.
+With the league’s evolving media partnerships and streaming options, Taylor has dedicated countless hours to researching and testing the best ways to watch NWSL games live and on demand.
+He based his current TV provider recommendations on key factors such as game counts, pricing, and overall ease of use.

 Check out our How We Rank page to learn more about our methods.